 Euthanasia is a sensitive, heartbreaking, and difficult matter to discuss and understand.
-No one is more aware of this, than those who love animals, and drown in unwanted litters and pets every single day.
-If you have questions or concerns, please do not hesitate to contact us.
+No one is more aware of this, than those who love animals, and drown in unwanted litters and pets every single day in the rescue, pound, and shelter professions.
+We do not create these issues, we respond to them.

 https://www.peta.org/features/turned-away-closer-look-kill/

 Limited admission shelters pick and choose the pets they admit, they are often referred to as “no kill” shelters.
-This simply means that they are not taking in all animals, including animals that are not able to be re-homed.
+This means that they are not taking in most animals, primarily animals that are not able to be re-homed, and limit intake.
 These “no kill” operations are simply leaving others to the euthanasia burden.

 Our Save Rates by the Years: